dell/terraform-provider-powerflex/docs/guides/installing_sdc_using_multiple_values.md

 limitations under the License.
 -->

-# Steps for installing a SDC on a PowerFlex cluster using multiple values for IP
+# Installing a SDC on a PowerFlex cluster using multiple values for IP

-This guide explains how to install a SDC in cas of multiple values for IP.
+This guide explains how to install a SDC in case of multiple values for IP.

 ### Example